Hari1275/email-generator/readme.md

 Tools: HTML/CSS templates.
 Description: Provide a selection of predefined templates that can be filled in with personalized content from the AI model.
 Output: Dynamic templates for various job types.
-2.3 Multilingual Email Generation
-Task: Support email generation in multiple languages.
-Tools: LLaMA 3.1 (multilingual version).
-Description: Train or fine-tune the AI model to generate emails in different languages based on the target region.
-Output: Multilingual support for generated emails.

 ### Phase 3: Optimization and Scaling